-- ❖ The purpose of the Transportation-Roads DIF is to provide funding for additional roads and street improvements to accommodate new development. - ❖ The reasonable relationship between the Transportation-Roads DIF and the purpose for which it is charged is demonstrated in the City of Wildomar Development Impact Fee Study by NBS Consulting dated December 2nd, 2021. - ❖ The anticipated funding sources and their amounts are detailed in the City of Wildomar Development Fee Study, dated December 2nd, 2021. - ❖ The Transportation-Roads DIF fund is intended to be used for various road projects.
-Funding has been used to widen sections of the Bundy Canyon Road, which is currently estimated for completion of Phase I in fiscal year 2023-24.
-Funds are committed to be used for the completion of phases II and III of Bundy Canyon Widening as well as Clinton Keith Widening and Line C Basin.
+- ❖ The purpose of the Transportation-Roads DIF is to provide funding for additional roads and street improvements to accommodate new development. - ❖ The reasonable relationship between the Transportation-Roads DIF and the purpose for which it is charged is demonstrated in the City of Wildomar Development Impact Fee Study by NBS Consulting dated December 2nd, 2021. - ❖ The anticipated funding sources and their amounts are detailed in the City of Wildomar Development Fee Study, dated December 2nd, 2021. - ❖ The Transportation-Roads DIF fund is intended to be used for various road projects: - ❖ Funding has been used to widen sections of the Bundy Canyon Road, Phase I of which was completed in fiscal year 2023-24. - ❖ This fee also supported the ongoing Clinton Keith Widening Phase I improvement in fiscal year 2023-24. - ❖ Funds are planned to be used for the completion of phases II and III of Bundy Canyon Widening as well as Clinton Keith Widening and Line C Basin.